Probing many-body dynamics in a two dimensional dipolar spin ensemble

 \textit{Average over positional randomness}---The probe's decoherence depends crucially on the spatial distribution of the spins in the many-body system.
-For disordered spins, explicitly averaging over their random positions yields a decoherence profile:
+For disordered spin ensembles, explicitly averaging over their random positions yields a decoherence profile:

 where $a$ is a dimensionless constant, $N$ is the number of system spins in a $D$-dimensional volume $V$ at a density $n \equiv N/V$~\cite{fel1996configurational, SM}.
 By contrast, for spins on a lattice or for a single probe spin, the exponent of the coherence scales as $\sim J_z^2 \chi(t)$~\cite{SM}.

-A particularly elegant intuition, based upon resonance-counting, underlies the appearance of both the dimensionality and the interaction power-law in Eqn.~(\ref{eq:intC}).
-Roughly, let us say that a probe spin is only coupled to system spins that induce a phase variance larger than some cutoff $\epsilon$.
+A resonance-counting argument underlies the appearance of both the dimensionality and the interaction power-law in Eqn.~(\ref{eq:intC}).
+Roughly, a probe spin is only coupled to system spins that induce a phase variance larger than some cutoff $\epsilon$.
 This constraint on the minimum variance defines a volume of radius $r_\text{max} \sim (J_z^2 \chi(t)/\epsilon)^{1/2\alpha}$ containing $N_s \sim n r_\text{max}^D$ spins, implying that the total variance accrued at any given time is $\epsilon N_s \sim [J_z^2 \chi(t)]^{D/2\alpha}$.
 Thus, the positional average simply serves to count the number of spins to which the probe is coupled.